LipoSteveSupporter/enc2/README.md

-I do not update the readme for every code fix- to start with any app feed code and readme  to chatgpt 5 pro or higher and ask it to update the readme
+I do not update the readme for every code fix- to start with any app feed code and readme  to chatgpt 5 pro or higher and ask it to update the readme Any lower version of ai will give bad results.